danomatika/joyosc/README.md

 * _ID_ is the joystick id number or game controller name string for the control (aka joystick button 1, axis 2, etc / game controller button x, axis lefty, etc); these are likely different between joystick devices but largely the same between game controllers
 * _VALUE_ is the current value of the control:
   * button state values are 1 or 0 for pressed & released
-  * axis values are -32767 to 32767
+  * axis values are -32767 to 32767 (signed 16 bit)
   * hat values are binary bits representing the hat button aka: 0, 2, 4, 8
-  * ball values are the relative x & y movment in pixels (I think, SDL docs don't go into details)
+  * (track)ball values are the relative x & y movment in pixels (I think, SDL docs don't go into details)

 Example joystick messages:
 <pre>